lithops-cloud/lithops/docs/ibm_vpc.md

-# PyWren on IBM Virtual Private Cloud service (VPC)
+# Lithops on IBM Virtual Private Cloud service (VPC)

-The IBM VPC client is a component for PyWren's docker executor using a remote host.
+The IBM VPC client is a component for Lithops's docker executor using a remote host.
 It is used for start and stop VM instances over an IBM VPC automatically.

 ### Setup